 Precautions are taken to ensure that no animals are inadvertently shut inside the cage traps.
 Doors to the traps are locked open to prevent them from closing accidentally when the traps are unattended.
 The Corps has updated its surveillance systems at Bonneville Dam and monitors the entire area where the traps are set up.

 Have the state’s efforts to remove California sea lions been effective?

 The states’ efforts have not stopped predation below Bonneville Dam, but they have certainly limited the number of California sea lions feeding on salmon and steelhead below Bonneville Dam each year.
-Wildlife managers estimate that the states’ efforts at Bonneville have saved over 25,000 spring chinook that would have otherwise been taken by California sea lions.
+Wildlife managers estimate that the states’ efforts at Bonneville have saved between 30,000-37,000 spring chinook that would have otherwise been taken by California sea lions.